ezrantn/icitacee-2025/README.md

-# Paper
+This repository contains the Typst source code for my paper and presentation slides on diploma verification using smart contracts.

-This is part of my thesis paper that talks about diploma degree verification using smart contract.
-In order to complete the Bachelor Degree.
+This work was presented at the **ICITACEE 2025** conference.
+The official publication in IEEE Xplore is forthcoming.